Primary tabs

 Teaching

-The MPhil in Modern British History is a nine-month full-time programme combining formal teaching elements with independent research.
+The MPhil in Modern British History is a nine-month full-time programme combining elements of formal teaching with independent research.
 Students on the MPhil will join a group of researchers of all levels within the field of British history, allowing them to integrate into the research culture of Modern British history at Cambridge.

-One to one supervision | All students admitted to the MPhil in Modern British History will be assigned a Supervisor to work with them throughout the course, but crucially on the dissertation.
-Students will meet regularly with their Supervisor for one-on-one supervision throughout the course.
+One to one supervision | All students admitted to the MPhil in Modern British History will be assigned a supervisor to work with them throughout the course, but crucially on the dissertation.
+Students will meet regularly with their supervisor for one-on-one supervision throughout the course.
 The frequency of supervisions will vary depending on the time of year, with the regularity of meetings increasing as the year progresses and the student begins to focus more on the dissertation.
 Students can expect at least one supervision session per term and normally eight across the year.
 The University of Cambridge publishes an annual Code of Practice which sets out the University's expectations regarding supervision. |

 ---|---|

-Students will attend at least four sessions of skills training associated with the Research Challenge and complete the tasks set by the Course Director.
-These assignments are not formally graded, but informal feedback will be provided.
-Students are also required to attend and participate in the fortnightly research seminar in Modern British History.
+Seminars & classes | All students will take the core course, Debates in Modern British History, which consists of eight two-hour seminars throughout Michaelmas term, and aims to help students gain a foundational understanding of the key themes in Modern British History, historiography, and methods.
+Students will also select two modules from a list of options offered by the Faculty's MPhil courses: one in Michaelmas and one in Lent term.
+Each option consists of seven or eight two-hour classes.
+Students will attend at least four sessions of skills training associated with the Research Challenge and complete the tasks set by the MPhil Director.
+These assignments are not formally assessed, but informal feedback will be provided.
+Students are also required to attend and participate in the research seminar in Modern British History.
 Students are encouraged to ask questions and engage with speakers. |

-Lectures | Although not compulsory, students are encouraged to attend relevant undergraduate lectures as indicated by their Supervisor. |
+Lectures | Although not compulsory, students are encouraged to attend relevant undergraduate lectures as indicated by their supervisor. |

 Feedback